Nicholas Street Historic District: History

 The Nicholas Street Historic District was a swarm of brick industrial buildings.
 It was founded near 1890 as a place to collect goods and ship them over the Missouri River.
 It was also originally a spot for residential purposes.
 It retained this motive in the central part of the district, but was cleared out in the south part when industrialization took over.

 The district was surrounded on three sides by railroad tracks laid by Union Pacific.
 Its proximity to Union Pacific Railroads, being only a mile away, made it a prime spot for industrialization.

 After the Great Depression, the area saw little change, and shrunk soon after.
-There are still businesses to this day, but the area had little space for expansion, and the appeal of the area was low.
-Much of the area in the district was picked up by the city of Omaha.
-Additionally, being surrounded on three sides by railroads, the area was hard to access and limited the number of people and businesses in the district.
+The appeal of the area was low after WWII, and with the changing industrial landscape in Omaha businesses began moving out.
+Many of the buildings in the area were bought up by the City of Omaha.
+Being surrounded on three sides by railroads, the area was hard to access and limited the number of people and businesses in the district.